March 2025

-The global chatbots for mental health and therapy market size was valued at USD 0.99 billion in 2022 and is estimated to surpass around USD 6.51 billion by 2032, expanding at a CAGR of 21.3%, as a result of rising demand for accessible and convenient healthcare services.
+The chatbots for mental health and therapy market size is forecasted to expand from USD 1.77 billion in 2025 to USD 10.16 billion by 2034, growing at a CAGR of 21.3% from 2025 to 2034, as a result of rising demand for accessible and convenient healthcare services.

 The market for chatbots in mental health and therapy is experiencing significant growth as the demand for accessible and convenient mental healthcare solutions continues to rise.
 Chatbots, powered by artificial intelligence (AI), are computer programs designed to simulate human conversation and provide support, guidance, and therapeutic interventions for individuals facing mental health challenges.